nicbou/nicolasbouliane.com/frontend/content/projects/minor-report.md

 GDPR (DSGVO) is only a concern if you collect data about your users.
 This can happen if you track your users, or if you collect and store information about them through forms, user accounts or cookies.
 The easiest way to conform to data protection laws is to not collect any data.

 You can still collect anonymous statistics while respecting the GDPR.
+On All About Berlin, I use [Plausible Analytics](https://plausible.io/).
 Your statistics lose some precision and granularity, but they give you sufficient insight into your user base.

 You can also collect personal data, so long as you collect it with consent, use it for its intended purpose, store it securely and delete it when it's no longer needed.